Departmental Health and Safety Manual

 Informal Events

 Records relating to routine celebrations/events (such as staff recognition holiday parties, retirements, accomplishments and initiatives not related to the mission of the office).
-May include Zoom or other conferencing platform recordings and photographs.
+May include planning files, Zoom or other conferencing platform recordings and photographs.

-See also Photographs and Recordings.
+See also Documentation of Celebrations and Ceremonies

 Official Copy: Any Office